No products in the cart.

 Harvest Hero Takes out the Guesswork of Using Diatomaceous Earth in Your Garden

-Harvest Hero’s Perlite+ Silica! is a blend of perlite and diatomaceous earth to support all stages of growth.
-Whether you’re growing cantaloupe, cucumbers, or cannabis, you’ll achieve great yields with this soilless blend:
+Harvest Hero’s Perlite+ Silica! is a blend of perlite and diatomaceous earth to provide optimal growing conditions.
+Whether you’re growing cantaloupe, cucumbers, or cannabis, you’ll achieve optimal soil conditions for robust yields with this soilless blend.

-- Natural soil substrate: an organic amendment that increases growth.
+- Natural soil substrate: an organic amendment that optimizes growth.

 - The silica fortifies the plant tissue to improve plant conditions in times of abiotic stress, like during temperature extremes, sunlight, and water extremes.

 - Maintains high levels of oxygen in the soil.

 - Increases availability of water and essential nutrients from the soil to your crops.